timescale/docs/use-timescale/metrics-logging/integrations.md

 1. Select an exporter and click `Attach exporter`.

 <Highlight type="warning">
-If you would like to attach a logs exporter to an already existing service, you have to restart the service only for the first logs exporter to be attached.
-You can attach the logs exporter to the service without a need to restart the service.
+If you would like to attach a logs exporter to an already existing service, you do not need to restart the service.
+The service only needs to be restarted when you attach the first logs exporter.
 </Highlight>

 </Procedure>